You’ve probably heard the saying, “You have to spend money to make money,” right?

 That’s not always easy to hear when you’re just starting out as an artist, especially if art sales are slow to begin with!
 However, if you are able to allocate some funds to professional development it can (and often does!) end up rewarding you with more than what you put in.

-The good news is, investing in your art career doesn’t always require you to spend money.
-Setting aside some time to work specifically on business and administrative tasks can be incredibly helpful and yield great results.
+And here’s some good news: investing in your art career doesn’t always require you to spend money.
+Just setting aside time to work specifically on business and administrative tasks can be incredibly helpful and yield great results.

 1. Review, revise, and update!

-Have you looked at your resume, artist statement, and website lately?
+Have you looked at your resume, artist statement, or website lately?